Last Updated on

 So, I booked my flights into Hamilton Island back in December figuring I’d sort out exactly where to stay when it got a little closer.
 Unfortunately, I managed to excel in the procrastination department and didn’t seriously begin looking for a hotel until I arrived in Phuket the week before.

-But just after I’d decided to spend all 5 of my nights on Long Island, I was invited to experience the luxurious Hayman Island Resort (since re-opened as One & Only Hayman Island) for my last two nights in the islands.
-This was the perfect opportunity to get a taste of both sides of the accommodation coin in the Whitsundays so I gratefully accepted.
+But just after I’d decided to spend all 5 of my nights on Long Island at Palm Bay, I was invited to experience the ultra-luxurious Hayman Island Resort (since re-opened as the InterContinental Hayman Island Resort) for my last two nights in the islands.
+This was the perfect opportunity to get a taste of both sides of the accommodation coin in the Whitsundays, so I gratefully accepted.

 The Rainy Season